•

 Indent all paragraphs except those following a section heading.
 An indent should be at least 2 em-spaces.

-Do not insert extra space between paragraphs of text with the exception of long quotations, theorems, propositions, special remarks, etc. These should be set off from the surrounding text by additional space above and below.
+Do not insert extra space between paragraphs of text with the exception of long quotations (block quotes), examples, etc. These should be set off from the surrounding text by additional space above and below as per APA formatting guidelines.

-All text should be left-justified (i.e., flush with the left margin—except where indented), with jagged right margins.
+All text should be left-justified (i.e., flush with the left margin—except where indented), with ragged right margins.
 Please do not use flush right margins, as this results in awkward intra- and inter-word spacing.

 Language & Grammar